-- [36] The grounds upon which a Licensed Building Practitioner may be disciplined are set out in s 317 of the Act.
-If one or more of the grounds in s 317 applies, then the Board may apply disciplinary penalties as set out in s 318 of the Act. - [37] The Board's Complaints Procedures allow the Board to either set out the Board's decision on disciplinary penalty, publication and costs or to invite the Respondent to make submissions on those matters. - [38] As part of the materials provided to the Board for the Hearing, the Respondent provided submissions which were relevant to penalty, publication and costs and the Board has taken these into consideration.
-Included in this was the financial loss incurred. - [39] Given the nature of the disciplinary offending, the mitigation already heard and the level of penalty decided on, the Board has decided to dispense with calling for further submissions.
-The Respondent will, however, be given an opportunity to comment on the level of penalty, costs and on publication should he consider there are further matters which the Board should take into consideration. - [40] As stated earlier the purpose of professional discipline is to uphold the integrity of the profession; the focus is not punishment, but the enforcement of a high standard of propriety and professional conduct.

-[41] The Board does note, however, that the High Court in Patel v ComplaintsAssessment Committee7 has commented on the role of "punishment" in giving penalty orders stating that punitive orders are, at times, necessary to uphold professional standards:

-[27] Such penalties may be appropriate because disciplinary proceedings inevitably involve issues of deterrence.
-They are designed in part to deter both the offender and others in the profession from offending in a like manner in the future.

-[28] I therefore propose to proceed on the basis that, although the protection of the public is a very important consideration, nevertheless the issues of punishment and deterrence must also be taken into account in selecting the appropriate penalty to be imposed.

-[42] On the basis of the above and taking into consideration the mitigation the Board considers a fine of \$1,000 is appropriate.
-This is consistent with penalties imposed on other licensed building practitioners for similar disciplinary offending.
+- [32] The grounds upon which a Licensed Building Practitioner may be disciplined are set out in s 317 of the Act.
+If one or more of the grounds in s 317 applies, then the Board may apply disciplinary penalties as set out in s 318 of the Acti. - [33] The Board's Complaints Procedures allow the Board either to set out the Board's decision on disciplinary penalty, publication and costs or to invite the Respondent to make submissions on those matters. - [34] As part of the materials provided to the Board for the Hearing the Respondent provided submissions which were relevant to penalty, publication and costs and the Board has taken these into consideration.
+Included in this was an admission by the Respondent that he was unaware of his legal obligations and he provided a record of work as soon as he became aware of those obligations. - [35] Given the nature of the disciplinary offending, the mitigation already heard and the level of penalty decided on the Board has decided to dispense with calling for further submissions.
+The Respondent will, however, be given an opportunity to comment on the level of penalty, costs and on publication should he consider there a further matters which the Board should take into consideration. - [36] As stated earlier the purpose of professional discipline is to uphold the integrity of the profession; the focus is not punishment, but the enforcement of a high standard of propriety and professional conduct. - [37] The Board does note, however, that the High Court in Patel v ComplaintsAssessment Committee has, however, commented on the role of "punishment" in giving penalty orders stating that punitive orders are, at times, necessary to uphold professional standards: - [27] Such penalties may be appropriate because disciplinary proceedings inevitably involve issues of deterrence.
+They are designed in part to deter both the offender and others in the profession from offending in a like manner in the future. - [28] I therefore propose to proceed on the basis that, although the protection of the public is a very important consideration, nevertheless the issues of punishment and deterrence must also be taken into account in selecting the appropriate penalty to be imposed. - [38] On the basis of the above and taking into consideration the mitigation, the Board considers a fine of \$750 is appropriate.
+This is consistent with penalties imposed on licensed building practitioners for similar disciplinary offending.